unagpal/llama_pruning_quantization/README.md

 ### E. Quickstart: Minimum Reproducible Result

-To reproduce the result tables from the above Final Results Summary, run:
+To reproduce the result tables from the above Final Results Summary, run the following in the llama_pruning_quantization directory:

 ```bash
 # Step 1: Set up environment